HellOwhatAs/CS3612/homework2/report.md

 We can see that the best $\lambda = 0.5$.
 And the visualization of the weight vector $c$ is:
 ![](./hw2/assets/task3.svg)
+It can be seen from the figure above that as $\lambda$ goes higher, $c_i$ goes smaller.
+And the loss is much smaller than other linar model.
+Because kernal function of higher dimension have a better capacity to represent the feature.

 ### Task(4) Using Spline Regression to solve the regression problem.
 ```text
 Task(4):